Benemrxr/toolkits-architectures/reports/Report_5.md

 ## Deliverables:
 - Check the three requirements before submitting the project:
-- [ ] Run ‘docker-compose up’ to start applications
+- [x] Run ‘docker-compose up’ to start applications
-- [ ] Create a virtual environment based on our requirements file
+- [x] Create a virtual environment based on our requirements file
 - [ ] Run the Python script that sends the HTTP POST Request.
 A print of the prediction of our model is expected

 ## Misc:
+- [x] Cleaned up Git Repository / folder structure.
+Three folders :file_folder:: reports for the report documents, experiments for the Jupyter Notebook files that we used to train our models, and a src folder for all the code.
+We have a subfolder structure in the src folder, but we can change that for the final deliverable, if that is not recommended.
-[ ] Improve GitHub community profile, add README etc. as recommended.
+- [ ] Improve GitHub community profile, add README etc. as recommended by GitHub. -> will be done for the final submission :clipboard: